freebsd-net/tcp-testsuite/state-event-engine/rcv-syn-time-wait/README.md

 [RFC 0793](https://tools.ietf.org/html/rfc0793) requires the sending of a RST-segment in response to a received SYN-segment with `RCV.NXT <= SEG.SEQ < RCV.NXT + RCV.WND - 1`.
-If SEG.SEQ of the received SYN-segment is outside the window, a challenge ACK has to be sent.
+If SEG.SEQ of the received SYN-segment is outside this window, a challenge ACK has to be sent.

-For mitigating blind attacks, [RFC 5961](https://tools.ietf.org/html/rfc5961#section-4) requires that a challenge ACK has always to be sent on reception of a SYN-segment.
+For mitigating blind attacks, [RFC 5961](https://tools.ietf.org/html/rfc5961#section-4) requires that a challenge ACK has always to be sent in response to a SYN-segment.

 In FreeBSD, the `sysctl`-variable `net.inet.tcp.insecure_syn` can be used to select if procedures described in [RFC 0793](https://tools.ietf.org/html/rfc0793) or